For many people, making tea is simply heating water and putting some tea into a cup. However, for Japanese people, this is definitely not sufficient!

 Tea at the Yokiso Garden Is Like a Trip Back in Time

-The Yokiso Villa and garden were the former residence of a wealthy Nagoya family, the owners of the Matsuzakaya Department Store.
+The Yokiso Villa and garden were the former residence of the wealthy Nagoya family who were the owners of the Matsuzakaya Department Store.
 You can visit both the villa and the garden (English tour guides are available).

 There used to be multiple tea houses on the grounds where family and friends would gather for tea parties.
 Unfortunately, most were destroyed and now only one remains.